Editorial Standards

 Income Source Requirements, the Annual Gate

-Each taxable year, at least 90 percent of gross income must come from qualifying sources such as dividends, interest, payments with respect to securities, and gains from stock or securities.
+Each taxable year, at least 90 percent of gross income must come from qualifying sources such as dividends, interest, payments with respect to securities, and gains from stock or securities (failing the 90 percent test in any single year disqualifies RIC status for that year unless you cure under §851(i) by paying additional tax).
 Keep an income ledger that tags each line item by source and code section.
 Flag nonqualifying items early so portfolio and tax can decide whether to realize, offset, or restructure before year end.

 Practical tip: build a monthly “RIC test” snapshot.
 If the 90 percent ratio ever looks tight, schedule a cross‑functional huddle with portfolio management and tax to plan corrections before December closes.